derrick-mao/To-do-List/README.md

 * User actions (add, delete, mark as complete, edit)

 Output:
-* List of tasks for current day and upcoming days
+* List of tasks due for current day and upcoming days
+* List of tasks ordered from high to low priority
 * List of completed tasks
-* Feedback messages after actions (e.g., "Task added successfully!")

 ### Features